dbills777/derricksblog/src/pages/blog/2021-01-30-blog-post-advanced-git-blog-post.md

 Create a new repo and demonstrate your knowledge of the following items with screenshots:

 * An interactive rebase merge

   ![int](/img/interactivemerge.png "int")
 * When you shouldn't rebase with a remote repo.

+  If you wish to keep the branch commits based on a specific reference commit, you would not want to use rebase.
+Doing so would change the anchor point of your branch and could cause confusion if the history to that point is heavily relied upon.

 ### git reset, checkout, and revert